PySean/mutools/postmutect/README.md

   `--gatkpath`: The path to the gatk jar file.
 This is a file named 'gatk.jar' in the current working directory, by default.

+- `--delete_fragments`: Deletes all files within the directory used for catenation.

+- `-l`

+  `--listfile`: A list specifying the the samples to concatenate.

 ##combine
 The command you'd use after running multimutect with the --process\_whole\_bam